ezraroi/Human-AI-Collab/output/theorists.md

 John H. Flavell was a world-renowned American developmental psychologist and the Anne T. and Robert M. Bass Professor of Psychology, Emeritus, at Stanford University.
 He is widely considered the **founder of metacognition theory** and is credited with coining the term "metacognition" (thinking about thinking).
 His key contributions include:
-- **Metacognition and Metamemory:** He defined metacognitive knowledge (knowledge about oneself as a learner, tasks, and strategies) and metacognitive experiences, highlighting their crucial role in effective learning and self-regulation.
+- **Metacognition and Metamemory:** He defined metacognitive knowledge (person, task, strategy factors) and emphasized metacognitive regulation—active monitoring and consequent control of cognition—in effective learning and self-regulation.
 - **Theory of Mind:** Flavell conducted extensive research on the development of children's understanding of mental states, such as perception, perspective-taking, and consciousness.
 - **Appearance vs. Reality:** His famous studies assessed children's ability to distinguish how an object looks from what it actually is, finding that older four-year-olds and five-year-olds succeed on these tasks while three-year-olds often fail.
 - **Piaget's Work:** His 1963 book, *The Developmental Psychology of Jean Piaget*, was the first major work in English on Piaget's theories and research, helping to popularize the Swiss psychologist's ideas in American psychology.